movinalot/dcloud-cisco-hyperflex-veeam-integration/README.md

 The Lab user guide details the each of these operations.
 Specifying the steps the user must take to complete each scenario.

-Several of the steps can be completed programmatically using the Veeam PowerShell extension.
-Where a step can be completed with the Veeam PowerShell extension a script has been added to this repository.
+Almost all of the steps can be completed programmatically using the Veeam PowerShell extension and VMware PowerCli.
+Where a step can be completed with the PowerShell a script has been added to this repository for scenarios 1 and 2.

 The Veem PowerShell extension is documented [here](https://helpcenter.veeam.com/docs/backup/powershell/cmdlets.html?ver=95u4).
 All the PowerShell scripts in the repository that interact with Veeam are using Cmdlets from the Veeam extension.

 This repository is separated into scenarios to match with the methodology in the dCloud lab guide.
 To be able to utilize the Veeam PowerShell extension it needs to be enabled in a PowerShell environment.

+Scripts for the scenarios have been created for scenario 1 and scenario 2 and reside in their respective directories.

+Scenarios 3, 4, & 5 tasks are shown in this document using the Veeam and VMware PowerCli Cmdlets directly.

 ## Enable the Veeam PowerShell Extension
 The Veeam PowerShell Extension is installed as part of the Veeam Availability Suite.
 Use the Add-PSSnapin PowerShell Cmdlet to load the Veeam PowerShell Cmdlets.